• Skip to primary navigation

 Reduce the heat to low.

-Cover the pot with a tight-fitting lid and cook for 20-25 minutes undisturbed, until all the water is absorbed and the rice is tender.
+Cover the pan with a tight-fitting lid and cook for 20-25 minutes undisturbed, until all the water is absorbed and the rice is tender.

-Remove the pot from heat and let it rest for 5 minutes.
+Remove the pan from the heat and let it rest for 5 minutes.

 Remove the lid and fluff gently with a fork.
 Garnish with chopped cilantro and serve!